markyasser/job-management/README.md

    ```

 4. **Access the Application:**
-   Open a web browser and go to `http://localhost:8080` to access the Job Management System.
+   Access the API throw `http://localhost:8080/{END_POINT}` to access the Job Management System backend.

 ## How to Run the Test Suite